 Anthony dollars honor Susan Brownell Anthony (1820-1906), the 19th-century feminist.
 Her relentless fight for suffrage led to the adoption of the 19th Amendment, guaranteeing women the right to vote.
 Although the amendment wasn't adopted until 14 years after her death, it came to pass as a direct result of Ms. Anthony's dedication to equal rights.
 The reverse displays the same design as the Eisenhower dollar, honoring the Apollo 11 mission.

-See all Susan B. Anthony dollars
+See our Susan B. Anthony dollar inventory

 Sacagawea & Native American Dollars, 2000-Date